Welcome to CHAT and thank you for your interest in us! It’s my privilege to tell you why we’re here, and how you can help.

 Karine Faden Fiore

-Karine brings more than fifteen years of professional training and experience in advocacy, negotiation, client service, strategy and management to support and grow CHAT’s team and impact for good.
+Karine brings more than 20 years of professional training and experience in advocacy, negotiation, client service, strategy, communication, and management to support and grow CHAT’s team and impact for good.
 She joined CHAT from GG+A, a fundraising consultancy for nonprofits, where she was Senior Vice President and Chief Client Officer.
 Previously, Karine was Managing Director at United Airlines, first in the Legal Department and then in Finance.
 Before joining United, Karine practiced antitrust law at the law firm Freshfields Bruckhaus Deringer, where she focused on aviation.